As an Amazon Associate I earn from qualifying purchases.

 Calories are crucial for your smaller and less developed premature baby.
 By holding a higher caloric density than other formulas, it allows your baby to have a lower calorie expenditure than intake.
 This promotes growth and weight gain for your baby as if they were still in the womb.

 Preemie babies are generally under-developed.
 This is why they have specific nutritional needs, particularly in the first few weeks and months of life.
 Specific essential compounds for growth are found in breast milk, and many of these are included in this formula.
+This is an important consideration for parents.

 Brain development is high on the list of benefits of this NeuroPro formula.
 It includes Milk Fat Globule Membrane (MFGM) that is found in breast milk.
 It’s a naturally occurring bioactive membrane that Enfamil has been able to synthesize for this formula.
 This helps your baby to gain all the benefits of breast milk from formula.